Arbuthnot Bank crash

-Macfadyen committed suicide by throwing himself under a train in 1906, and both firms had to close their doors.
-Both Macfadyen and Arbuthnot were consistently over-optimistic concerning their speculations.
+Both Macfadyen and Arbuthnot were consistently over-optimistic concerning their speculations, and both firms had to close their doors.
+Macfadyen killed himself in 1906.
 Arbuthnot was tried for the fraudulent activities the collapse revealed, and received a sentence of "18 months rigorous imprisonment".

-The depositors approached eminent lawyer V. Krishnaswami Iyer who fought Arbuthnot Bank on their behalf and obtained a compensation for them.
-Later, he was one of the founder-directors of Indian Bank which was founded upon the ruins of Arbuthnot Bank.
+The depositors approached eminent lawyer V. Krishnaswami Iyer, who fought Arbuthnot Bank on their behalf and obtained a compensation for them.
+Later, he was one of the founder-directors of Indian Bank, which was founded upon the ruins of Arbuthnot Bank.